Angela loves history and feels it is essential to our future to know the past—or else be destined to repeat it.

 It was not until he was 58 that John Quincy Adams followed in his father's footsteps and became President.
 He served one term from 1825 to 1829, making his oath on a stack of law books, rather than the traditional Bible.
 He chose to do this because of his strong belief in keeping Church and State separate.

-He had many outstanding accomplishments as a politician both before and after his Presidency, but few during his Presidency, which was most likely a result of the hostility many of Andrew Jackson's supporters had towards him.
+As a politician, he achieved many outstanding accomplishments, but he achieved few during his Presidency, because of the hostility, many of Andrew Jackson's supporters had towards him.
 These feelings stemmed from the fact that Adams was behind Andrew Jackson in both electoral and popular votes.
-For the first time in history, no one received the majority of electoral vote; therefore, the vote was left to the House of Representatives.
+For the first time in history, no one received the majority of electoral votes; therefore, the vote was in the hands of the House of Representatives.
 The house supported John Quincy Adams, which angered Jackson supporters.

 When he ran for president a second term, he failed to win electoral votes for Presidency for a second term, and Andrew Jackson won by a landslide.
 He was the second President to fail to win a second term; his father was the first.

 Although his Presidency does not stand out among the rest of the U.S. Presidents, he as a politician did.
 He was extremely outspoken against slavery, as well as a prominent spokesman for the freedom of speech.
 He was the only President to ever serve in the House of Representatives after his Presidency.
 He served for a total of seventeen years, serving until his death.
 During this time, he was able to be heard about his views on slavery.
 He had even correctly predicted that if a civil war broke out, the president would be able to abolish slavery, just as Abraham Lincoln did during the Emancipation Proclamation.